jundalisay/spblist/content/en/research/hitler/mein/volume-1/chapter-11.md

 1. The level of the superior race becomes lowered
 2. Physical and mental degeneration sets in, thus leading slowly but steadily towards a progressive drying up of the vital sap.

 The act which brings about such a development is a sin against the will of the Eternal Creator.
-And as a sin this act will be avenged.
+As a sin, this act will be avenged.

-Man's effort to build up something that contradicts the iron logic of Nature brings him into conflict with those principles to which he himself exclusively owes his own existence.
-By acting against the laws of Nature he prepares the way that leads to his ruin.
+Contradicting the iron logic of Nature conflicts with human xistence.

+By acting against the laws of Nature, man prepares the way that leads to his ruin.

 <!-- Here we meet the insolent objection, which is Jewish in its inspiration and is typical of
 the modern pacifist.  -->